wtbui/MorseBot/README.md

   Adjust brightness, change colors, toggle lights, and apply special effects (cycling through multiple colors/brightness settings).

 - **Group Light Syncing:**
-  Control lights for groups of users simultaneously to enable synchronized lighting effects across multiple devices.
+  Control lights for groups of users on different home networks to simultaneously to enable synchronized lighting effects across multiple devices.

 - **Command-Based Interaction:**
   Users can control the lights through commands directly inputted into the messaging channels where the bot is active.